Sequences of Bivariate Bicycle Codes from Covering Graphs: Searching for Cover Codes

 \section{Searching for Cover Codes}

 Theorem \ref{thm:code-seqs} allows us to start with a small base BB code and search for new codes by taking integer multiples of the base code's lattice parameters $l, m$ and check polynomials with monomials whose powers are congruent to those of the base code's modulo $l$ or $m$.
+All possible check polynomials for the cover code are of the form given in \eqref{eq:cover-poly-explicit}.

+We perform a search for weight 6 and weight 8 BB codes in Sections \ref{sec:weight-6-codes} and \ref{sec:weight-8-codes} respectively.
+We give more details below but, we find some novel weight 8 codes that have promising parameters.
+In particular, the $[[64,14,8]]$, $[[144,14,14]]$, $[[192,20,\leq 16]]$ and $[[288,14,\leq 24]]$ codes are some of the best instances we find.

 The search space of cover codes is much smaller than the full search space of 6 term polynomials.
 For a given $\tilde{l}$ and $\tilde{m}$, there are $\tilde{l}\tilde{m} = n_h/2$ possible choices of monomials.
 As there are 6 terms in the check polynomials, the full search space consists of $(n_h/2)^6$ polynomials.
 However, as discussed in Section \ref{sec:Deck}, there is an $\tilde{l}\tilde{m}$-fold degeneracy in the choice of both $\tilde{A}$ and $\tilde{B}$, as multiplying either polynomial by any monomial will give an equivalent code.
 This reduces the search space to $N=(n_h/2)^4$.